Paul Watson: Alleged shooting

 On March 17, 2008, Watson said that he was shot by the Japanese crew or coast guard personnel during the Operation Migaloo anti-whaling campaign in the Southern Ocean.
 The incident is documented during the season finale of season 1 of the Whale Wars TV reality show, and the first six episodes are covered as a buildup to what is portrayed as the major incident during the campaign.
 The Japanese respond by throwing stun grenades, one crew member is injured from a grenade detonating close behind him and another injured trying to escape the explosions.
 Watson is then shown reaching inside his jacket and body armour and remarking "I've been hit."
 Back inside the bridge of the Steve Irwin, a metal fragment is found inside the vest.

 The Japanese Institute of Cetacean Research disputes Sea Shepherd's statements.
 The Institute and Coast Guard said that they used seven stun grenades designed to temporarily debilitate a target by rendering them blind and deaf for a period of time.
 The Japanese government also alleged that the whalers launched "noise balls", described as "loud explosive deterrent devices".
 Neither of the two conflicting accounts have been independently verified.
 The Australian Foreign Affairs Department had condemned "actions by crew members of any vessel that cause injury".
 Two media releases were made on the same day from the office.
 One said that the Australian Embassy in Tokyo had been informed by the Japanese that the whalers had "fired warning shots" while the updated version used the phrase "'warning balls' – also known as 'flashbangs' – had been fired".

 Accusations of terrorism

 Watson has been called an eco-terrorist by the Japanese government for his direct action tactics against whalers, and it repeated its position after conflicts during the 2009–10 whaling season.

 At an animal rights convention in 2002, Paul Watson was also quoted as saying, "There's nothing wrong with being a terrorist, as long as you win.
 Then you write the history".
 In 2010, Fox News commentator Glenn Beck also discussed the comment, criticizing Watson's views.
-Watson responded to Beck's comments on the official Sea Shepherd website by stating that he had said that but that it was taken out of context, quoting Gerald Seymour's "One man's terrorist is another's freedom fighter".
+Watson responded to Beck's comments on the official Sea Shepherd website by stating that he had said that but that it was taken out of context, paraphrasing Gerald Seymour's "One man's terrorist is another's freedom fighter".